How traditionally organized Sunday Schools can take advantage of Workshop Rotation Model practices, philosophies, and creativity.

 Here are some specific Rotation-inspired adaptations to traditional curriculum that MANY of our members are already using.

-1. SUBSTITUTE WEAK LESSONS
+1. SWAP WEAK for STRONG LESSONS

 Traditional Sunday School curriculums change to a new story or passage every week.
 Of those 52 lessons, many are simply weak.
 Rotation programs spend 3 to 5 weeks per story on average to gain depth but do so with extra creative lessons to excite and enhance learning and retention.